Edward Granville Browne: Persian Title of Mazhar-e Ali

-In return, Brown called Pirzadeh "the guide of the path" and "the repository of the secrets of truth" and "the sage seeker of the path".
-This relationship led Brown not only to broaden his knowledge and interest in Persia (Iran) but also to ask the British Foreign Office to assign Browne as a consul at the British Embassy to Tehran, which eventually resulted in his publishing, 1893, A Year Amongst The Persians.
+In return, Browne called Pirzadeh "the guide of the path" and "the repository of the secrets of truth" and "the sage seeker of the path".
+This relationship led Browne not only to broaden his knowledge and interest in Persia (Iran) but also to ask the British Foreign Office to be assigned consul at the British Embassy to Tehran, which eventually resulted in his publishing A Year Amongst The Persians in 1893.

 Family

-Browne married Alice Caroline (daughter of Francis Henry Blackburne Daniell) in 1906, and had two sons.
-The judge Sir Patrick Browne was his son.
+Browne married Alice Caroline (daughter of Francis Henry Blackburne Daniell) in 1906, and had two sons, including the judge Sir Patrick Browne.

 He died in 1926 in Cambridge.

 Works

 Browne published in areas which few other Western scholars had explored.
 Many of his publications are related to Iran, either in the fields of history or Persian literature.
 He is perhaps best known for his documentation and historical narratives of Bábism as relayed by Arthur de Gobineau.
 He published two translations of Bábí histories, and wrote several of the few Western accounts of early Bábí and Baháʼí history.

 Browne was not a Baháʼí, but rather an Orientalist.
 His interest in the Bábí movement was piqued by a book by de Gobineau found while he was looking for materials on tasawwuf.
 The history A Traveller's Narrative was written by `Abdu'l-Bahá and translated by Browne, who added a large introduction and appendices.
 Browne was fascinated by the development of the written historical perspectives of the Baháʼís regarding successorship after the Báb including their idea of an independent dispensation of Bahá'u'lláh.
 These Baháʼí-authored works emphasized Bahá'u'lláh to a greater extent than the Báb and took a critical view against Subh-i-Azal, whom Arthur de Gobineau listed as the Báb's successor.
 Browne expressed sympathy for Subh-i-Azal and surprise at the route the religion had taken.

 About the Baháʼí teachings he says:

 Browne was granted four successive interviews with Bahá'u'lláh during the five days he was a guest at Bahjí (April 15–20, 1890).

-In A Year Among the Persians (1893) he wrote a sympathetic portrayal of Persian society.
+In A Year Amongst the Persians (1893) he wrote a sympathetic portrayal of Persian society.
 After his death in 1926 it was reprinted and became a classic in English travel literature.
 He also published the first volume of A Literary History of Persia in 1902 with subsequent volumes in 1906, 1920, and 1924.
 It remains a standard authority.

-Among Iranians, Browne is well remembered today.
-A street named after him in Tehran, as well as his statue, remained even after the Iranian Revolution in 1979.
+Amongst Iranians, Browne is still well remembered today.
+A street named after him in Tehran, as well as a statue depicting him, remained in place even after the Iranian Revolution in 1979.